-- FALL 2020 Note: Swimming Pool will be Closed FALL 2020.
+- There is a swimming pool schedule during the summer camps.
 Swimming attire must be modest.
 No two-piece bikinis are allowed and your camper will be required to wear a shirt over a bikini where the midriff is exposed.
 Two-piece bathing suits where the stomach is not visible are allowed.

 - Sensible shoes are a must.
 Tennis shoes are preferred for most outside activities, including hikes and nighttime activities.
 Flip flops or shower shoes may be worn when your camper is walking from their cabin to the swimming pool.
 All other shoes, such as flip flops or sandals, are worn at the camper’s risk.

 - Sunscreen and bug repellent are strongly encouraged.

 - Shorts should be long enough to reach at least the tip of your camper’s fingers; knee-length shorts are preferred.
 Your camper will be asked to change clothes if their shorts are deemed too short.
 Please, no spaghetti straps nor strapless blouses.
 Boys and girls alike should not wear tank tops.
 Skirts or dress clothes will not be necessary.
 Remember, camp can be hot and dirty so please dress your camper appropriately and modestly.

 - You do not have to send food or snacks with your camper.
 If you do send snacks, they will be kept in the cabins at all times, and should be stored away from mice and such, which are always possible in a rural setting such as Lylewood.